Machine-Learning Force Fields Reveal Shallow Electronic States on Dynamic Halide Perovskite Surfaces: Acknowledgements

-We thank David Cahen (Weizmann Institute of Science) and Antoine Kahn (Princeton University) for fruitful discussions.
+We thank David Cahen (Weizmann Institute of Science), Antoine Kahn (Princeton University), and Thomas Kirchartz (FZ Jülich) for fruitful discussions.
 Funding provided by Germany's Excellence Strategy – EXC 2089/1-390776260 , and by TUM.solar in the context of the Bavarian Collaborative Research Project Solar Technologies Go Hybrid (SolTech), are gratefully acknowledged.
 The authors further acknowledge the Gauss Centre for Supercomputing e.V. for funding this project by providing computing time through the John von Neumann Institute for Computing on the GCS Supercomputer JUWELS at Jülich Supercomputing Centre.